Girls Basketball: Ernest Bell named coach at Centennial

+Ernest Bell is excited about taking over the Centennial girls basketball program.

-Ernest Bell, an assistant women’s basketball coach at Columbus State, was named coach of the Centennial girls basketball team April 30, pending school board approval.
+An assistant women’s coach at Columbus State, Bell was named coach of the Stars on April 30, pending school board approval.

-Bell, who coached at Columbus State the past three seasons, will take over a Stars team that finished 16-7 overall and 10-4 in the City League-North Division this winter after going a combined 14-31 the prior two seasons.
+He will inherit a team that finished 16-7 overall and 10-4 in the City League-North Division this winter after going a combined 14-31 the prior two seasons.

-“I’m very excited to be the head coach of this team,” Bell said.
+“I’m very excited to be the head coach of this team,” he said.
 “I went to Beechcroft High School myself, and it’s just exciting to be back in the City League.”

+Bell coached at Columbus State the past three seasons.
+Prior to that, he was the head coach of the middle school girls team and assistant coach of the middle school boys team at Columbus Torah Academy for three seasons.

+At Centennial, Bell said he will work with a roster that has a lot of potential with players such as junior forward CiCi Dingess, sophomore forwards Lauren Bailey and Z'niya Peterson and sophomore guard Amari Scott.

 Bell takes over for Pete Baumann, who went 30-38 in three seasons and resigned in March.